Disappearance of Joshua Guimond

-Joshua Guimond (born June 18, 1982) is an American man who disappeared on the night of November 9 and 10, 2002, after leaving a party hosted in a dormitory of Saint John's University in Collegeville, Minnesota.
-He was a 20-year-old junior student at Saint John's, who was partying with friends in an apartment of the campus' Metten Court dormitory building.
-The other attendees say that around 11:45 p.m. on November 9, Guimond left the apartment, not saying anything while he exited.
-They either assumed he went to a bathroom in the building, or back south to his dorm, St. Maur.
+On the night of November 9–10, 2002, 20‑year‑old Joshua Guimond disappeared from the campus of his current school, Saint John's University in Collegeville, Minnesota.

-A walk back to St. Maur would take about three minutes.
-Guimond was last seen on the 10th around 12:15 to 12:30 a.m., on a bridge near Stumpf Lake, which is between the two buildings.
-It is not known if he returned to his dorm.
-Using a bloodhound, investigators from the Stearns County Sheriff's Office discovered Guimond's scent by the bridge; they theorized he had fallen or was pushed into the lake while walking from Metten Court.
+On the 9th, Guimond was partying with friends in an apartment of the Metten Court dormitory.
+The other attendees say that around 11:45 p.m., he left without saying anything, after implying earlier that he had some place to be.
+A walk back to Guimond's own dorm, St. Maur, would have taken about three minutes.
+Two people claim to have seen him around 12:15 to 12:30 a.m. on the 10th, walking on a bridge near Stumpf Lake, which is between the two dorms.
+Investigators from the Stearns County Sheriff's Office initially theorized he had fallen or was pushed into the lake.

-Guimond's case received media attention from its similarity to prior disappearances of young people in the Midwest; a definite connection between them has not been confirmed.
-In the decades since, investigators and volunteers have searched the St. John's campus, divers have searched Stumpf and other bodies of water nearby, and Guimond's body has not been found.
-Based on conversations found on his computer in 2008, investigators now theorize he was kidnapped or picked up via a car on the bridge.
+The St. John's campus and nearby areas have been searched over the following decades, and Guimond's body has not been found.
+Based on conversations found on his computer, investigators now theorize he was kidnapped or picked up by a driver on the bridge.
+The case received renewed attention after being covered by the docuseries Unsolved Mysteries in 2022.

 Background

 Joshua Guimond was born on June 18, 1982.
 His parents are Brian Guimond and Lisa Cheney.
 When he was four, he moved from Redwood Falls, Minnesota to Maple Lake, where he grew up.
 He was a valedictorian and class president of the Maple Lake High School class of 2000.
 Afterwards, he was a student at Saint John's University, a Catholic school in Collegeville.
 Saint John's is notably surrounded by 2,500 acres of woods and lakes.
 Guimond was an honor student who was majoring in political science, and had planned to be a lawyer or a politician.
 He debated in the school's Pre-Law Society, and played the baritone in their Wind Ensemble.

 Leading up to November 2002, in the area around the Saint John's campus, male college students had been the subject of attacks, including attempted abductions and stalkings.
-At the time, Guimond was a 20-year-old junior, and was living in a room in the St. Maur dormitory building.
+At the time, Guimond was a 20-year-old junior student, and was living in a room in the St. Maur dormitory building.
 He is around six feet tall and has blue eyes.
 He had blonde hair and weighed 176 pounds.
 On one of his shoulders, he has a four-inch vertical scar.